kencctt11/kencctt11/README.md

 use some form of non-volatile data so download, setup, configure, administer are always part of the process.

-Security features such as Axure vaults to store sensitive data are always useful and sometimes required for proper security of applications.
+Security features such as Azure vaults to store sensitive data are always useful and sometimes required for proper security of applications.

 Collaberators are welcome to contact me about gaining access to my private repositories.